A DOG NAME AMEY

 The Day She Came to Us

-We live in a beautiful place 600 meters above the Mediterranean overlooking Monaco with the known international casino, only 2200 meters directly in bird distance from our house.
-There are only a handful of villas surrounded us, most with large gardens or parks.
+We live in a beautiful place 600 meters above the Mediterranean overlooking Monaco with the known international casino, only 2200 meters directly in bird’s distance from our house.
+There are only a handful of villas surrounding us, most with large gardens or parks.
 All on a private road leading up to the military installation for Nato overlooking the whole Meditorinian region from Gibraltar to the Black Sea.
 In addition, we have the Monte Carlo Golf Club near the top, close to the residence of Prince Rainier.
-It was from this place that Princess Grace drove with her daughter and died in the car crash.
+It was from this place that Princess Grace drove with her daughter and ultimately died in a car crash.

 As I did my regular walk up the mountain to the Monte Carlo golf club in the late afternoon, I passed a villa 400 meters from our place from where I heard the sound of the dog, which I thought immediately must be the dog we have heard crying at night and I decided that on my way down I would speak to the owner of the Villa and tell them about our concern for the dog.